Token format

 NORMATIVE fields (all string unless noted):

-Fields are divided into semantic fields (identity, structure, intent) and dimension fields (axes of variation for cascade resolution).
+Fields are divided into semantic fields (identity, structure, intent) and mode-set fields (axes of variation for cascade resolution).
 The tables below list Spectrum's foundation-standard fields as declared in the catalog.

 Semantic fields